canonical/kafka-k8s-operator/docs/tutorial/rebalance-partitions.md

 (tutorial-rebalance-partitions)=
-# 7. Rebalance and Reassign Partitions
+# 6. Rebalance and reassign partitions

 This is part of the [Charmed Apache Kafka K8s Tutorial](index.md).